griffda/PROCESS-/README.md

 #### Your branch into develop

-After developing your branch and during the development merging develop into it to make sure the two branches don't diverge you will need to merge your branch with develop.
+After having developed your branch, and merged develop into it as detailed in the previous comment, you will need to merge your branch with develop.

 - Check your repo is up to date `git pull`
 - `git checkout my_branch_name`